whitepony97/whitepony97.github.io/index-en.md

 # Welcome to Zhang Jinshan's personal homepage

 I am an undergraduate from School of Optics and Electronic Information (OEI) of Huazhong University of Science and Technology (HUST).
-I am mainly interested in digital integrated circuit design.
+I am mainly interested in digital IC design.
 Welcome!

 [中文版](index.html)